leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a visiting Researcher @ [UTS Faculty of Engineering and Information Technology](https://www.uts.edu.au/about/faculty-engineering-and-information-technology/computer-science), was working at the intersection of  Machine Learning, Statistics, Computer Social science and Scientific computing.
 Recently I completed my first postdoc. in social computing.
 I built dependence structure between labor occupation based on job counts data,  using copulae.
 I also developed a theoretical model based on hawkes intensity point processes allows fitting information diffusion based on observed counts of events.
-The main tools we used was functional analysis and distribution theory.
-I am also a fan of C++.
-These days I am dabbling quantum computing, deep learning and getting myself more Pythonic, and preparing for the next move. **Please note other parts of my homepage are bits out of dated.
+The main tools we used were functional analysis and distribution theory.
+I am a fan of C++ and open source advocate.
+These days I am dabbling quantum computing, deep learning. **Please note other parts of my homepage are bits out of dated.
 My Linkedin page is perhaps more updated where I frequently exchange thoughts in the relevant communities of AI, Quantum, Maths, C++ and more.**

 **Research interests**: